-Physical Therapy Assistant Continuing Education Courses and Requirements
+Physical Therapy Assistant Continuing Education Courses & Requirements

-To retain their licenses, physical therapy assistants take continuing education courses to remain current with their training.
-Each state has its own requirements for their certification and continuing education.
-These courses enhance their skills and knowledge.
+Physical therapy assistants must take continuing education courses to retain licensure and remain current with their training.
+Each state has its own requirements for certification and continuing education.

 List of Continuing Education Courses